-The understated grave offers a contrast to Klimt’s gargantuan life – just a square stone slab with his name on it.
+The understated gravestone offers a contrast to Klimt’s gargantuan life and artistic style.
+The plain, smallish, square slab just bears his name.
 It’s markedly different to the imposing columns of Otto Wagner’s grave just a few steps away.

 How to find Klimt’s grave